ridiculous/usable/README.md

 Yes.
 Well ... yes, at least on the copy of the module included in the target class.
 But, checking if an object responds to a method all time doesn't produce very [confident code](http://www.confidentruby.com/).
 That's why it is encouraged to reference methods through the `Model.usable_config.available_methods` hash.
-This way you can confidently call methods, just don't rely on the return value!
-Methods that are removed via `:only` will return `nil`.
+This way you can confidently call methods, just don't rely on the return value, because methods that are removed via `:only` will return `nil`.

 ## Seperate included module from configurable methods